geoffrich/geoffrich.net/src/posts/progress-stepper.md

 ### Using data attributes for styling

 I also set a `data-state` attribute on the `<li>` to indicate whether it is a previous, current, or upcoming step.
 [This is taken from the CUBE CSS methodology](https://piccalil.li/cube-css/exception/), also by Andy Bell.
 This gives us a hook that can be used by CSS and JavaScript.
-This attribute is set based on the presence of the `aria-current` attribute, which ensures the stepper is accessible by default.
+This attribute is set based on the presence of the `aria-current` attribute, which ensures that the attribute doesn't get forgotten.

 The JavaScript sets it...